manoch777/TBH-Task-Bar-Hero/README.md

 Like many idle games, TBH rewards stacking a stat early on, then gradually shifts value toward othe

-Farm the highest stage you can clear in under 10 seconds; slower progression often results i 321
+Farm the highest stage you can clear in under 10 seconds; slower progression often results